When you say the word Christian, do you mean your faith? Or do you mean your tribe?

 ‘Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry and you gave Me something to eat, I was thirsty and you gave Me something to drink, I was a stranger and you took Me in, I was naked and you clothed Me, I was sick and you looked after Me, I was in prison and you visited Me.’

-My God doesn’t ask.
+In my faith, my God doesn’t ask.
 He commands.
 And he does not qualify my safety as a condition to obey.
 You can fool yourself into thinking that closing the door is protecting us.
 Maybe for a little while.
 And maybe from outsiders.
 But it can’t protect our way of life from the only enemy who could ever take it away for good.

 This is not our way.